Quick Start¶

 To activate your new group membership immediately in your current terminal, run:

 This command starts a new shell session with updated group permissions, allowing you to use Docker* without logging out.
-You can now verify Docker* installation:
+You can now verify Docker* installation is successful by running the hello-world image:

 Note